dryad noun - Derived from the ancient greek word for oak, a dryad is a tree spirit.

 Mindfulness in Motion

 Cultivate wellbeing holistically.
-Dryad Yoga offers private and small group classes in Kripalu yoga, plant medicine, philosophy, tantra, and healthy lifestyle.
-In the beautiful Olympia, WA summers, the forest is often the classroom where students learn to identify plants and interact with gratitude.
+Dryad Yoga offers private and small group classes in Kriplau yoga, plant medicine, yoga philosophy, mindfulness, and healthy lifestyle.
+In the beautiful Colorado Rockies the forest is often the classroom where students learn to identify plants and interact with gratitude.
 Check out our courses, classes and workshops.
 Begin your journey toward wellness today.

 What do yoga and plant medicine have in common?